 I call it a decal at this stage because it looks like one of the old water-slide decals that came with model airplanes.
 But this is a most unusual decal: When we apply it to the book, the backing can be removed.

-Now you're ready to put the decal where you want the lettering to go on the cloth.
-Position it carefully.
+Now you're ready to put the decal where you want the lettering to go on the varnished cloth.
 You can use a tiny bit of temporary adhesive on the corners to keep it from blowing away.
 The Pulsar kit comes with a spray can of this adhesive.
 I've also seen it sold in fabric stores.
 It doesn't take much to keep the decal from blowing away.
 We're not using the adhesive to attach the decal.
 I prefer not to use it at all because I don't like to clean up or breath the overspray.

 For this demonstration, I'm going to "iron on" the decal using the laminator.
 The cloth is on the fiberglass carrier with the decal held in place by the parchment cover.